MphasisWyde/eWamSublimeAdaptor/README.md

 If you want to use these files "as is", say for testing (i.e. without packaging it in a clean .sublime-package file), you must copy the folder you want (say v0.1_POC_via_REST) in "<user folder>/AppData/Roaming/Sublime Text 3/Packages/", where <user folder> is usualy something like C:\Users\username\.

+### Using your own 6.1 TGV?
+You have to first run ewam with the option `PATCHSYSTEM`

 ## Features

 ### Syntax highlighting